adriaandegroot/QuatBot/README.md

 for the bot is:

 ```
-quatbot <user> <password> <room..>
+quatbot <options> <room..>
 ```

-Enter a full Matrix user-id.
-Provide the full Matrix password, and one or more full Matrix room-ids to join.
+Use `--help` to get an overview of command-line options.
+The most useful ones will be:

+ - `-u <user>` to set the user (Matrix user-id) to connect as.
+ - `-o <user>` to add additional operators at startup.

+You may be prompted for a Matrix password.
+You can set it on the command-line with the `-p` option if you like.

-**NOTE** that the password is entered on the command-line, and so remains visible in command-history and in system tools like ps(1).
+**NOTE** that if the password is entered on the command-line, it remains visible in command-history and in system tools like ps(1).
 Only run the bot on a trusted host.